UCAS code: VL22

 'Revalidation' is the process by which the University refreshes its existing provision.
 Revalidation assesses the quality and standards of the programme to ensure it continues to provide a distinct, high quality academic experience for students, enabling them to acquire the necessary academic knowledge, understanding, general and subject-specific skills required to pursue a graduate level career.

 Terms and Conditions

 For more information about the University of Winchester's terms and conditions click here.

 Year 1 explores a variety of historical periods and cultures of Britain and around the globe, including Asia, Europe and America.
 Politics topics include theoretical perspectives in politics systems and governance, international relations, political philosophies and political economy.
-Students also examine contemporary issues in global studies, in particular the USA's role as a hegemonic power and current and future challenges to its pre-eminence.
+You also examine contemporary issues in global studies, in particular the USA's role as a hegemonic power and current and future challenges to its pre-eminence.

-Study in Year 3 is more focused and in depth.
+Study in Year 3 is more focused and in-depth.
 For history, an understanding of methodology and intensive study of primary and secondary sources is developed by Depth Studies, while Comparative Studies explore areas of historical concern across more than one country and culture.
 The politics modules deepen study of contemporary issues, debates and controversies.

 - Introduction to Politics and Global Studies 1 and 2

 - Introduction to Politics and Political Philosophy

 - Introduction to Global Political Economy